-Joy Emery, a former director of the Gallery, represented the J.L.
+The J.L.
+Hudson Gallery records were donated by former gallery director, Joy Emery, as a representative for the J.L.
 Hudson company in its donation of the material.

 Funding for the processing of this collection was provided by the Smithsonian Women's Committee.